Zerro97/gatsby-blog/content/pages/me.md

 template: page
 ---

 My name is Huibeom Kim and I currently attend University of Wisconsin-Madison, studying bachelor of computer science.
 My current interest is on full stack web development using modern Javascript and Node.js.
-I plan to use this website as a place to document everything that I learned.
+I plan to use this website as a place to document everything that I learnt.

 ## Projects